TomMakes/prisma-orm-capability-test/README.md

 My test data will be pool toys in a box on a shelf in the garage of the tester residence.

 # To run the program
-TODO: Test the running steps to ensure I'm not missing steps.
-1. Install node
+1. Install node (This project was tested on version 24.6.0)
 1. Open terminal inside repo folder
 1. Run command `npm ci` to install packages
 1. Copy env.txt and rename file .env